yeshua453/website/docs/tutorials/node.md

 #### `send(command)`

-Sends a raw command to Pglet server via [Pglet protocol](/docs/reference/protocol).
+Sends a raw command to Flet server via [Flet protocol](/docs/reference/protocol).

 For example, to update `errorMessage` property of textbox with ID `number`: